quantifiedcode/python-anti-patterns/docs/readability/not_using_items_to_iterate_over_a_dictionary.rst

 Summary
 -------

 ``items()`` is the preferred way to iterate through the key-value pairs of a dictionary.
-Although there are other valid ways to iterate through a dictionary, this is the most concise way, and you can improve code readability by using the method which is most familiar to the most Python programmers.
+Although there are other valid ways to iterate through a dictionary, this is the most concise and common way.

 Description
 -----------